leanprover-community/mathlib3/docs/extras/simp.md

 end xena
 ```

-you will discover that Lean seems to apply simp when you do an unfold as well.
-Who knew?
+you will discover that Lean seems to apply simp when you do an unfold as well (at least I am assuming that this is what's going on -- unfold is also underlined in green).

-Anyone worried about computers taking over any time soon should take a look at how they try to solve `a - a = m * 0` in `int` (by clicking on the `simp` in the code above) and then breathe a sigh of relief.

-However if you only want to see what worked rather than all the things that didn't, you could try `set_option trace.simplify.rewrite true`.
+If you only want to see what worked rather than all the things that didn't, you could try `set_option trace.simplify.rewrite true`.

 ### Simp lemmas

-In case you didn't think simp knew enough lemmas, you can add new lemmas for yourself.
+In case you want to train simp to use certain extra lemmas (for example because they're coming up again and again in your work) you can add new lemmas for yourself.
 For example in mathlib in `algebra/field.lean` we find the line

 ```lean
 @[simp] theorem ne_zero (u : units α) : (u : α) ≠ 0